 Examination of co-ordination

 The cerebellum helps in the co-ordination of voluntary, automatic and reflex movement.
-Tests of cerebellar function in the upper limbs include:
+Tests of cerebellar function, however, are only valid if power and tone are normal, and that failure to perform them may also be related to power and tone abnormalities in the upper limb rather than a cerebellar problem.
+These include:

 - The finger-nose test: